 - Don’t make any sudden movements, and climb as slowly as you can.

 - Don’t even attempt moving a ladder while you are using it.

-- When climbing the ladder or while doing any work, always keep your belt buckle in the centre of the ladder’s side rails.
-Avoid leaning or overreaching while standing on the ladder as you might fell sideways or the ladder might get pulled sideways with you still on it.
+- When climbing the ladder or while doing any work, always keep your belt buckle in the center of the ladder’s side rails.
+Avoid leaning or overreaching while standing on the ladder as you might fall sideways or the ladder might get pulled sideways with you still on it.

 The safest way to climb a ladder is to make use of the Three Points-of-Contact.
-It reduces your contact with the ladder and thus, the chance of slipping.
-The climber must be facing the ladder and have two feet one hand, or one foot and two hands in contact with the ladder’s side rails, rungs, and/or steps whenever he is ascending the ladder, descending from it or while working.
-This will ensure that the climber is never unstable even if one of his limbs slips while climbing.
-Maintaining a firm grip on the ladder is of vital important.
+It reduces your contact with the ladder and, thus, the chance of slipping.
+The climber must face the ladder and have two feet, one hand, or one foot and two hands in contact with the ladder’s side rails, rungs, and/or steps whenever he ascends the ladder, descending from it or while working.
+This will ensure that the climber is never unstable, even if one of his limbs slips while climbing.
+Maintaining a firm grip on the ladder is of vital importance.
 So, the climber mustn’t carry anything in their hands that would stop them from gripping the ladder firmly.
-You can’t follow the Three Points-of-Contact adequately if you carry anything in your hands while climbing, increasing the chance of a fall if your foot or hand slips.
+You can’t follow the Three Points of Contact adequately if you carry anything in your hands while climbing, increasing the chance of a fall if your foot or hand slips.